*Boroh wants vandalism stopped

 Alabrah said as a journalist who extensively reported the era of militancy in the region before becoming one of the managers of the Amnesty Programme, it was necessary to lend a voice as a patriotic duty to the country.

-Alabrah, who stated this in a statement yesterday, also urged the president to be wary of those he described as fifth columnist politicians within and outside the region whose aim is to cause further tension in the Niger Delta.
+Stating this in a press release on Sunday, Alabrah also urged the president to be wary of those he described as fifth columnist politicians within and outside the region whose aim is to cause further tension in the Niger Delta.

 “Genuine stakeholders should no longer remain aloof at a time like this.
 It is akin to Emperor Nero fiddling while Rome is on fire.